The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Churn Rate

-The churn Rate is the frequency with which consumers discontinue their subscriptions.
+The churn rate is the frequency with which consumers discontinue their subscriptions.
 Low customer turnover suggests efficient pricing because it implies that users are happy with the service and perceive value in sticking with it.

 MRR